Crispy Baked Zucchini

 The zucchini will be tender and the topping will be browned when they are done.
-For extra-crispy zucchini, leave it baking another minute or so, but watch so it doesn't burn.
+For extra-crispy zucchini, turn on the broiler the last 2-3 minutes.

 Soggy zucchini is the worst and to be honest, it's a lot of the reason I was put off from eating it in the first place.
 Sure, it's fine if it's meant to be soft, like, in an au gratin recipe or as part of a stir-fry, but when zucchini is overcooked it gets mushy and that's just a big no-no.